-- The need for models for flexible and irregular structures has lead to models for semi-structured data: - When there is no solid known explicit known schema - When databases have many null-values (incomplete knowledge) - When the database schema is large - When data is not well-typed (i.e. Can be of different types, text including (marked-up) data, etc.) - Modelling as tree (XML) or more generally a graph (RDF... later on in this lecture)
+- The need for models for flexible and irregular structures has lead to models for semi-structured data: - When there is no solid known explicit known schema - When databases have many null-values (incomplete knowledge, e.g. collecting addresses from Web pages, not all might have a ZIP code, not all might have a FAX number, etc.) - When the database schema is large - When data is not well-typed (i.e. Can be of different types, text including (marked-up) data, etc.) - Instead of a table, model your data as a tree (XML) or more generally a graph (RDF... later on in this lecture)